genomic-medicine-sweden/jasen/docs/source/workflows/klebsiella.md

 ## Usage

-The workflows is designed for analysis of *Klebsiella*.
+The workflow is designed for analysis of *Klebsiella*.

 ## Supported analysis